 HELCOM has also published a formal recommendation on Oiled Wildlife Response Planning 31E/6, originally in 2010 and recently updated, providing guidance to Baltic States on developing national oiled wildlife preparedness arrangements.

 In 2013 HELCOM Response Member States agreed to develop and adopt national oiled wildlife response plans by 2016.
-An Expert Working Group on Oiled Wildlife Response (EWG OWR) was formed that same year to strengthen cooperation on oiled wildlife response and to act as a forum for information exchange to facilitate professional oiled wildlife response throughout the region.
+An Expert Group on Oiled Wildlife Response (EG Wildlife) was formed that same year to strengthen cooperation on oiled wildlife response and to act as a forum for information exchange to facilitate professional oiled wildlife response throughout the region.
 The Group (which reports to HELCOM Response), uses a Self-Assessment Tool developed by Sea Alarm to report on countries’ progress in developing oiled wildlife preparedness.